MvvvD/crew-management/README.md

 * /employees/{id}
-    * GET → return employee with given id if exist, roles: all
+    * GET → return employee with given id if exists, roles: all

 * /employees/roles/{role}
-  * GET → return list of employees with given role if exist, roles: all
+  * GET → return list of employees with given role if exists, roles: all

 * /employees/available